 Though each graduate program will provide a foundation in all things real estate, from investment strategy to mortgage banking, each program varies in emphasis and perspective.
 For example, while some emphasize a global approach to real estate, others work closely with you on business principles and skills.

 What it comes down to are your career aspirations and program fit.
-So in your search, carefully examine curriculums, concentration options, and program requirements.
+So in your search, carefully examine curricula, concentration options, and program requirements.
 For instance, if you are looking for hands-on experience, choose a program that provides networking or internship opportunities.

 You may also want to consider an online degree.
 They are an affordable and flexible way to advance your career.
 Be sure to check out College Choice’s Best Online Master’s in Real Estate.